Ayushk4/Ayushk4.github.io/_posts/2019-06-13-GSoC-Into-the-Coding-Period-Week-1-:-2.md

 The Coding Period for Google Summer of Code commenced from 27th May.

 I started by reading about various tagging schemes used for sequence labelling, implemented these and function for converting between them.
-These have been added to [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl).
+These have now been added to [TextAnalysis.jl](https://github.com/JuliaText/TextAnalysis.jl).

 Then, I worked on adding CoNLL Corpus to [CorpusLoaders.jl](https://github.com/JuliaText/CorpusLoaders.jl).
-This, took longer than expected, as CorpusLoaders.jl had to be updated against the deprecations.
+This, however, took longer than expected, as CorpusLoaders.jl had to be updated against the deprecations.
 As of now, CorpusLoaders.jl, works well on Julia 1.0.

 A Tweet Tokenizer was needed by [@ComputerMaestro](https://github.com/ComputerMaestro) for adding sentiment datasets to CorpusLoaders.jl in their PR[#18](https://github.com/JuliaText/CorpusLoaders.jl/pull/18).
-I had been working on [adding a Tweet Tokenizer](https://github.com/JuliaText/WordTokenizers.jl/pull/13) in WorkTokenizers.jl for some time, which I continued working on in the Community Bonding Period.
-In these two weeks, I finally finished with it.
+I had been working on [adding a Tweet Tokenizer](https://github.com/JuliaText/WordTokenizers.jl/pull/13) in WorkTokenizers.jl for some time, which I continued working on during the Community Bonding Period.
+In these two weeks, I finally finished it.

 After this, I moved on to adding Linear Chain - Conditional Random Fields.
 I started by reading about CRFs, HMMs, looked up at the existing implementations of the same.
-This remained Work-in-Progress at the end of the second week.

 ## Tagging Schemes for Sequence Labelling